-Truck beds may be treated with approved anti-adhesive agents.
+Truck beds may be treated with anti-adhesive agents from the QPL.
 The truck beds shall be raised after application of non-foaming anti-adhesive agents to drain liquids from the bed prior to HMA being loaded into the truck.
-The Department will maintain a list of approved Anti-Adhesive Materials.
+The Department will maintain a QPL of Anti-Adhesive Materials.